farhadteh/ml_project/docs/project_plan.md

 Pure Functional Approach: The entire solution will be built using functions.
 No classes will be used, which makes the code simple, testable, and demonstrates clear data flow.

-No External Libraries: We will use only the Python 3.12 standard library.

-No External Services: The prototype will run entirely in memory, with no database or network calls.

 Single File: The complete, runnable solution will be contained in one .py file.